GeyserMC/GeyserWebsite/wiki/geyser/playit-gg.md

 - If you already have playit.gg running & set up (for e.g. Minecraft Java edition), skip steps 1 and 2 and proceed with step 3.

 ## Setup {#setup}
-1. Go to https://playit.gg/, download the program, and run it.
+1. Head over to [playit.gg's website](https://playit.gg/) - download the program & run it.
 2. The program will provide a claiming link.
 Visit that link, log in.
    ![img](/img/wiki/playit-gg/playit_claim.png)
 3. Confirm your agent.